hantsy/jakartaee10-sandbox/docs/rest.md

 Server: Eclipse GlassFish  7.0.0
 ```

-In the GlassFish server.log file, we got the following new log.
+In the GlassFish server.log file, we see the following new log.

 ```bash
 [2022-12-03T20:58:54.140995+08:00] [GlassFish 7.0] [INFO] [] [com.example.MultipartResource] [tid: _ThreadID=65 _ThreadName=http-listener-1(5)] [levelValue: 800] [[